-Course credit earned: Career Technical Education (1.0)

-May be taken only once for credit.
+Course credit earned: CTE or Elective (1.0) May be taken only once for credit.

-Pre-requisite: Introduction to Education
+Prerequisite: Introduction to Education recommended

-recommended.
-Grades 10-12

-In this class, we will be learning more about children's literature, authors and illustrators.
+In this class, we will be learning more about children's literature, authors and illustrators as well as strategies to teach about them in the classroom.
 We will study current and classic works, book awards, artistic and literary elements, genres, basic book discussion techniques, and audio-visual and electronic formats.
 Emphasis will be placed on books, authors, and illustrators that have won major awards such as the Newbery Medal, the Caldecott Award, Coretta Scott King and Young Reader's Choice Awards.
-Students will gain experience and knowledge in book discussion/ sharing techniques.
+Students will gain experience and knowledge in book discussion/sharing techniques.